The Monogram Phenomenon

 How do I combine my initials with those of my spouse to create our monogram?

-If you both share the same last name, the first initial of the last name should be listed first, with (traditionally) the woman’s initial listed first (to the left) and the husband’s listed second (to the right).
+If you both share the same last name, the first initial of the last name should appear in the middle, with (traditionally) the woman’s initial listed first (to the left) and the husband’s listed second (to the right).
 The monogram for Jonathon and Anne Swift would be ASJ.